Maxwell5600/Character-Canvas/README.md

 # Character-Canvas
 Silly Tavern Extension
-Sibling extension to Persona Library which was Inspired By Character Library.
+This is A Sibling extension to Persona Library which was Inspired By Character Library.
 Character Canvas does much less than Character Library And I Would Highly Recommend using that over this Or Like i chose to do Use them In Conjunction.
 Character Library adds its own Whole menu Character Canvas Overtakes The Native Character Menu.
 (Written By Maxwell)

 A full-bleed gallery grid for your characters, replacing SillyTavern's native Character Management list — with every native character field kept as its own real, editable box, plus one custom feature layered on top: Sections.